-Wood floors with a radiant heating system underfoot can be a wonderful amenity for any home or office.
-If you are considering a radiant heating system with your hardwood flooring there are several aspects, which should be taken into, considered before you make your final choice of both wood and heating system.
+Wood floors with a radiant heating system underfoot can be a wonderful amenity for any Orange County home or office.
+If you are considering integrating a radiant heating system when you install your hardwood flooring there are several aspects which which should be taken into consideration before you make your final decision on a radiant heat flooring system.

-The most prevalent type of radiant heat system used today is the hot water pipe system, which is run in the same way as your central heating system.
+Today, the most prevalent type of radiant heat system used with wood flooring is the hot water pipe system, which is run in the same way as your central heating system.
 Usually the pipes will be laid in a concrete screed composed of a lightweight concrete, although they can be run between joists with metal dispersion plates.
 This lightweight concrete should be poured at a 3000 psi in order for the wood floors to be glued directly.

 When installing a wood floor on top a radiant heat system within a concrete screed, the floors should not be installed until the relative humidity of the concrete has reached 75% or below.
-The only way to test for this is:
+The only way to test for this is by:

-(a) by drilling into the screed and inserting plastic plugs, then returning after 24 hours to take readings
+- (a) drilling into the screed and inserting plastic plugs, then returning after 24 hours to take readings

-Engineered wood floors are recommended for their stability over hot water pipe radiant heating systems, and for the very best results we strongly recommend that the floor be glued down using an Polymer adhesive.
+For the very best results, we strongly recommend engineered wood floors for their stability over hot water pipe radiant heating systems and gluing down the floor using a Polymer adhesive.